No Code/Low Code vs Traditional Development: Key Differences

 • Add automated alerts via Slack and email

-Because the tool was internal and logic was simple, they avoided a full dev cycle.
-It launched in days, not months — and they still haven’t had to rewrite it.
+Because the tool was internal and the logic was simple, they avoided a full dev cycle.
+It launched in days, not months and they still haven’t had to rewrite it.

 ✓ Low code wins when time matters more than scale.
 Perfect for operations-heavy use cases where speed > complexity.